-Loni Stark is director, product & industry marketing at Adobe.
-In her role, Loni oversees global product positioning, and go-to-market strategy and operations for Adobe’s web experience management business.
+Loni Stark is Senior Director, Strategy & Product Marketing at Adobe.
+In her role, Loni oversees global product positioning, and go-to-market strategy and operations for Adobe’s digital experience management business.

 Loni is also co-founder of Stark Insider, a website with over half a million readers a year, where she writes and hosts a video series on her affinity for tech, arts and Napa.

 She is also on the Editorial Advisory Board of Direct Marketing News and a mentor to enterprise-focused start-ups at Alchemist Accelerator.

 With over 16 years of experience, Loni is a leading expert on how organizations build relevant brands and drive sustained revenue through innovation.
 Loni is passionate about how technology impacts business and creativity.

 Loni moved to Silicon Valley from Toronto, Canada in 2000 for the opportunity to work as an engineer on Adobe’s first online collaboration service for creative professionals, after passing on ten job offers closer to home.
 She was attracted to Adobe because it merged creativity and technology.
 What other software company at the time had Venus de Milo on its box art?

 When businesses started to move from paper to digital, she became one of the earliest product managers for Adobe’s entree into the enterprise market.
 Loni defined the first version of an electronic forms and document solution with strategic technology partners including IBM, EMC (Documentum) and Oracle (Siebel) and system integrators like Accenture and Deloitte.
 Loni then led a team to establish industry solutions and marketing across financial services, public sector, life sciences and manufacturing combining Adobe’s entire product portfolio with those through the $3.4B Macromedia acquisition.
 During the US healthcare reform in 2009, she defined the Adobe strategy to address the opportunity.